 His appointment comes a year after the three companies announced the joint venture, saying that they would focus initially on developing technology solutions to provide their employees and their families “with simplified, high-quality and transparent healthcare at a reasonable cost.”

 Before joining the new company, Kutan was at Zocdoc for four years.
-He also work previously as principal engineer of e-commerce at Amazon and spent more than a decade at Microsoft.
+He also worked previously as principal engineer of e-commerce at Amazon and spent more than a decade at Microsoft.

 Last week, UnitedHealth’s Optum unit sued a former executive for allegedly taking trade secrets to the new company.
 Those court records have renewed focus on how the trio planned to rein in health care costs and provided clues that the company may build solutions from scratch in some cases.